How to Cook Venison: The Best Ways to Prepare Every Cut

 This is by no means the only way to butcher and cook your cuts, but this is how I get the best results when using the whole deer.
 There are also some useful guidelines below on how to cook venison—regardless of individual preferences—that will hopefully keep folks from attempting to grill shanks or stew backstrap.
+We’ll start with the neck and then work our way down the deer.

-Prep a Venison Neck Roast
+Cook a Venison Neck Roast

 The neck is a giant pain in the ass.
 It is possible, with a lot of practice to de-bone the neck and make a beautiful neck roast.
 You could also make a bone-in neck roast.
 Or you could do what most people do, and cut as much away from the bone as possible and grind it all up.
 Deboning a neck takes skill and time.
 Ideally, everyone should give it a try on each deer they shoot, if only to practice and hone their knife skills.